Do lifelong learning and revalidation ensure that physicians are fit to practice?

 Policy issue and context

-- In some countries, pressure is growing to demonstrate that practising physicians continue to meet acceptable standards.
+- In some countries, pressure is growing to demonstrate that practicing physicians continue to meet acceptable standards.
 This is driven in part by concerns that the knowledge obtained during basic training may rapidly become out of date.
 It is also increasingly a way of holding physicians accountable.

 - Physicians may be encouraged to engage in lifelong learning to continually update their knowledge and skills.
 This may involve assessing practice, identifying relevant learning objectives, acquiring skills and knowledge and carrying out assessment.